Ross Gittins: Finance journalist

-Gittins regularly writes for Fairfax publications The Sydney Morning Herald, The Age and The Canberra Times, commentating on underlying economic issues and political economic policies.
+Gittins regularly writes for former Fairfax publications The Sydney Morning Herald, The Age and (previously) The Canberra Times, commentating on underlying economic issues and political economic policies.
 In 1993 he won the Citibank Pan Asia award for excellence in finance journalism.

-In 2003 Gittins wrote that former Prime Minister "Honest John Howard" had been "a tricky chap" on immigration, by appearing "tough" on illegal immigration to win support from the working class, while simultaneously winning support from employers with high legal immigration.
+In 2003 Gittins wrote that then Prime Minister "Honest John Howard" had been "a tricky chap" on immigration, by appearing "tough" on illegal immigration to win support from the working class, while simultaneously winning support from employers with high legal immigration.

-He celebrated his 30th year as the Herald's economics editor in 2008, having assumed the position during the Fraser government in 1978.
+He celebrated his 30th year as the Heralds economics editor in 2008, having assumed the position during the Fraser government in 1978.

 Ross Gittins lectures to year 11 and 12 high school students around Australia, in order to share his knowledge and understanding of the Australian economy.

+Gittins published the first edition of the Gittins' Guide to Economics for secondary students in 1988.

+On 7 February 2024, Nine Entertainment, the current publisher of the Sydney Morning Herald and The Age since 2018, published an opinion piece by Gittins in both papers celebrating 50 years since he began at the paper in 1974.

 Awards and recognition

 Gittins was awarded a Centenary Medal in 2001 for service to economic journalism in Australia and made a Member of the Order of Australia on 26 January 2008 for service to journalism as a commentator on economic theory, policy and behavioural economics, and to the accountancy profession.

-In 2011, Gittins was awarded an honorary Doctor of Letters from Macquarie University and in 2012 an honorary Doctor of Science in Economics from the University of Sydney.
+In 2011, Gittins was awarded an honorary Doctor of Letters from Macquarie University and in 2012 an honorary Doctor of Science in economics from the University of Sydney.

-Gittins is a Fellow of Chartered Accountants Australia & New Zealand.
 In 2015 he was appointed an eminent fellow in the practice of economics at the Research School of Economics, Australian National University.

-In 2017 he was elected a Fellow of the Royal Society of New South Wales, being promulgated by His Excellency, the then Governor of New South Wales, General, the Honourable David Hurley AC DSC(Rtd) in the NSW Government Gazette February 2018; and a Fellow of the Academy of the Social Sciences in Australia.
+In 2017 he was elected a Fellow of the Royal Society of New South Wales and a Fellow of the Academy of the Social Sciences in Australia.
 In December 2018 the Australian National University awarded Gittins a Doctor of Letters honoris causa for his "exceptional contribution to journalism and economics in Australia".

+Gittins is a Fellow of Chartered Accountants Australia & New Zealand.